 As parents, we want the absolute best for our children.
 If not ‘the best’, then at least a little more than what we had growing up.
-For parents with new babies or young toddlers, the thought of searching out the best school may seem a bit premature, but it’s never to early to start researching your options.
+For parents with new babies or young toddlers, the thought of searching out the right School for your kids may seem a bit premature, but it’s never to early to start researching your options.

 Choosing your child’s education path is one of the biggest decisions a parent needs to make.
 There are different options available to parents, but not everyone knows or understands them all.
 Around the time baby starts walking and celebrates their first birthday, as parents, you need to start discussing and planning what type of education you want for your children.
 There are a few things you need to keep in mind when choosing the best school for you and your children: understand your child, make a list of things that are important in a school, begin evaluating potential schools and visiting them and, if appropriate, involve your children in the decision making process.

 Public or Catholic: